RetroIsTheNewBlack/AmigaBox/README.md

 - 4-Player adapter built in (PCB from PCBway shared projects)
 - GOTEK drive with rotary and OLED display

-Check out the video on YouTube here for more info: https://www.youtube.com/watch?v=AasBdm4x0ik
+Check out the videos on YouTube for more infos:

+Part 1 can be found here: https://youtu.be/IJgS3M5pKEY Part 2 can be found here: https://youtu.be/AasBdm4x0ik

 Looks best when printed in Resin.